MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

 ## Configure the on-premises VPN

 The on-premises VPN device must be configured to create the IPSec VPN tunnel.
-The following table provides the parameters you will need to configure the on-premises VPN device.
+The following table provides the parameters you will need to set up the on-premises VPN device.
 For information on how to configure the on-premises VPN device, refer tp the documentation for your device.

 | Parameter | Value |
 | --- | --- |